vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   Source IP address used for VXLAN underlay.
 This is mandatory when using VXLAN via L2VPN/EVPN.

-.. cfgcmd:: set interfaces vxlan <interface> external

-  Specifies whether an external control plane (e.g. BGP L2VPN/EVPN) or the internal FDB should be used.

 .. cfgcmd:: set interfaces vxlan <interface> gpe

   Enables the Generic Protocol extension (VXLAN-GPE).
 Currently, this is only supported together with the external keyword.

+.. cfgcmd:: set interfaces vxlan <interface> parameters external

+  Specifies whether an external control plane (e.g. BGP L2VPN/EVPN) or the internal FDB should be used.

 .. cfgcmd:: set interfaces vxlan <interface> parameters neighbor-suppress